 Today, everywhere you look, the First Amendment and/or free speech are under attack.
 The most prominent recent example involves Joe Rogan.
 Rogan, a comedian with a large podcast following, has found himself under pressure from critics who want to cancel him and his show on Spotify because of alleged “false” or “misleading” information presented by some of his guests.
 As a result of these criticisms, Rogan has already apologized for some of his podcasts, and removed some of the offending ones from Spotify.
 Needless to say, his critics are not mollified, and have moved onto other attacks on his speech.

 Republican lawmakers say the Department of Homeland Security warning of “the proliferation of false or misleading narratives” in its latest terrorism threat advisory bulletin is a state-sponsored threat to free speech.

 The top Republican on the House Oversight Committee said the bulletin is yet another step toward authoritarianism under President Biden.

+The Center to Advance Security in America (CASA) said it intends to file a Freedom of Information Act (FOIA) request to see the basis of the DHS bulletin, according to The Washington Times.
 “What is a ‘misleading narrative,’ and who’s deciding what’s misleading, and how are they going to go after and conduct intelligence on it?”
 CASA Director Adam Turner said Wednesday in an interview.
 “I think they’re referring to people that don’t agree with whatever their talking points are for that time.”